zcutlip/mock-op/README.md

 ## Listing known `op` invocations

-A convenience utlitity is provided to list invocation information known by the response directory.
+A convenience utility is provided to list invocation information known by the response directory.

     usage: list-cmds [-h] [--response-dir RESPONSE_DIR] [--verbose]